zanedr/front-end-submissions-public/1608/4-module/refacktor-track/hilary-lewis-refactor.md

 ### Were all the boxes checked?

-- [ ] Documentation of experience completed
+- [x] Documentation of experience completed
-- [ ] All major work was completed in PRs
+- [x] All major work was completed in PRs
-- [ ] An attempt at logging hours was completed
+- [x] An attempt at logging hours was completed
-- [ ] All standups were attended or updates were posted in the channel
+- [x] All standups were attended or updates were posted in the channel
-- [ ] Student met up with someone or refactored with someone
+- [x] Student met up with someone or refactored with someone

 ### Notes:

 Edited to correct the markdown syntax (you reversed your `[]`s and `()`)

 Couldn't do anything for the image - no actual image was linked there :(

+Holy networking, batman.
+Seriously, though, thank you for sharing all the details on what you've been pursuing this week.
+This is a tremendous amount of work!